 The key is finding the right small group tour- and believe me, all group trips are not the same!

 In the next section, I share how to find epic small group trips and recognize the red flags of a bad small group trip.

-Say you’re moving through your mid 30’s and see an amazing adult small group trip for people “ages 18-35”.
+💬 Say you’re in your mid 30’s and see an amazing adult small group trip for people “ages 18-35”.
 You might think, “Hey, that’s me!
-I could get in on that trip,” but you might find yourself on the road with a dozen college spring breakers focused exclusively on nightlife.
+I could get in on that trip!”
+However, you might find yourself on the road with a dozen college spring breakers focused exclusively on nightlife.
 That’s less than ideal for most 30-something travelers!

-That’s why it helps to know what you want and how to find a good match among the thousands of options.
+That’s why it’s important to know what you want and how to find a good match among the thousands of options.
 Here’s what to pay attention to:

 Sure, you could probably make it through that hiking-focused itinerary, but would it be fun?
-Are you fit enough to enjoy yourself or would you be miserable- and worried you were slowing the rest of the group down?
-Choose a group with an activity level that fits your lifestyle (or choose an attainable fitness goal to work towards and be more-than-ready to thrive by departure)
+Are you fit enough to enjoy yourself or would you struggle to keep up and stress that you were slowing the rest of the group down?
+Choose a group with an activity level that fits your lifestyle.

-What we can spend on travel says a lot about our lifestyle.
 A budget trip will partner you with people who value experience over amenities.
-On the other hand, a more luxurious trip may connect you with other professional adults who want an exciting vacation without discomfort or the stress of planning.
+On the other hand, a more luxurious trip may connect you with other professional adults who want an exciting vacation without the stress of planning.